 Right environment.
 As a high-quality, brand-safe environment, LinkedIn provides a space fit for our community of professionals.
 People trust the information and content shared on LinkedIn because it’s shared by true professionals.
 For the second year running, LinkedIn was the most trusted social platform globally in Business Insider's Digital Trust report.

 Right audience.
 On LinkedIn, we’ve assembled the world’s largest professional community numbering over 590 million members*.
 These are the world’s business leaders, decision makers, influencers, today’s daily practitioners, and tomorrow’s future leaders – everyone who matters to your brand.
 That’s quality reach at scale with people who come to LinkedIn in a professional mindset, to exchange ideas and grow their careers.

 Right engagement.
 All of this means your time is better spent on LinkedIn to drive organic engagement.
 Quality conversations and content thrive in the LinkedIn feed, driven by member engagement and quality content from brands, publishers, and even members.
-This matters because 50% of LinkedIn members are more likely to buy from companies when they have engaged in their social channels.
 That means on LinkedIn, you can drive awareness, encourage consideration, and even help your company convert prospects to customers.